 Transcripts of interviews conducted with Chris Ro, studio fnt, Workroom, Hong x Kim and Sulki & Min have been deposited at ACC.
 These materials will be made publicly available via the ACC Archive and Research Library Park.
-The remaining content will be made accessible online via The Unheard Archive website (link coming soon).
+The remaining content can be accessed via The Unheard Archive (project website).

 Image captions (starting from the top, then from left to right): 1) Woo flag, created to mark the publication “Korea, Woman, Graphic Designer 11” (6699 Press).
 2) Detail of the “Woowho: Women Talk Graphic Design” event poster, designed by Shrimp Chung with Mat-kkal.
 3) Front cover of the “Korea, Woman, Graphic Designer 11” book.
 4) Spread from the “Korea, Woman, Graphic Designer 11” book.
 5) Image from “The W Show”, an exhibition about women designers in Korea; co-curated by Na Kim, Sulki Choi, Chae Lee and Minhwa Yun.
 6) View of “The W Show”.
 7) View of “The W Show”.
 8) Poster design by Sunny Studio for Shin Ji-ye, a representative of the Green Party and 2018 candidate for Seoul mayor.
 9) Decorative elements at the Feminist Designer Social Club launch event.